Progress Monitoring and Curriculum-Based Measurement

 - Grade 4: 0.85-1.1 WCPM per week

 For students receiving Tier 3 intervention, the NCII (2013) recommends setting growth rate goals that are 1.5 times the typical rate, reflecting the expectation that intensive intervention should accelerate growth.
-A Grade 3 student with a baseline of 60 WCPM and a 30-week intervention period might have a goal of 60 + (1.5 × 1.25 × 30) = 116 WCPM, which approaches grade-level benchmark.
+A Year 3 student with a baseline of 60 WCPM and a 30-week intervention period might have a goal of 60 + (1.5 × 1.25 × 30) = 116 WCPM.
+This approaches the grade-level benchmark.

 Setting IEP goals linked to CBM growth rates requires the same careful attention to ambition and reachability described in guidance on writing neurodiversity-affirming IEP goals.
 Goals should stretch the student meaningfully without being set so high that the data always shows failure.